bcgov/restoration-tracker/README.md

 ## Delete All Containers

-Will stop and delete the sims docker containers.
+Will stop and delete the Restoration Tracker docker containers.
 This is useful when you want to clear out all database content, returning it to its initial default state.
 After you've run `make clean`, running `make web` will launch new containers, with a fresh instance of the database.